vitalets/playwright-magic-steps/README.md

 ```

 ### Step end
-Step end is defined by the one of the following rules (indent matters):
+Step end is defined by one of the following rules (indent matters):

 * start of another step with the same indent:
   ```ts